revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details><summary> Show Answer</summary>

 <b>Ans:</b>
-  - the above code is an example for object casting and the line 2 creates an error, even if object o is of type Main, JVM can not recognize it and an explicit type      cast should be added to avoid copiletime error.
+  - the above code is an example for object casting and line 2 creates an error, even if object o is of type Main, JVM can not recognize it and an explicit type cast should be added to avoid compile time error.

  ``` java